-So earlier this year after looking around for years, we decided to go and visit the Cub Campers showroom at North Rocks.
+So after looking around for years, we decided to go and visit the Cub Campers showroom at North Rocks.
 We had always seemed to come back to the Cub and decided to go and check them out and have a serious chat with them.
 This showroom is impressive, all their campers are on display for you to check out and right behind the showroom is their factory where everything is built.
 We spent quite a while there that day comparing the two models we were interested in, the Daintree and Brumby, and talking to the sales rep. We left the showroom that day very impressed with what we had seen.

 Camping on the Oodnadatta Track, SA

-We then had some big decisions to make, 1) did we want to buy one now to take on our 2 month trip to Western Australia and 2) could we afford it!
+We then had some big decisions to make, 1) did we want to buy one now to take on our 2 month trip to Western Australia and 2) could we really afford it!
 After a week or so of thinking about it and checking the finances, we decided to bite the bullet and go for it!
 We paid our deposit and ordered our new Cub Kamparoo Brumby to be built.

 As the weeks and months went by we were anxiously awaiting the arrival of our new camper, and at times wondered if we would even have it in time for our holiday, but the day finally arrived and we booked in for our handover.
 When you pick up your new Cub you have a full run through on how everything works.
 You are shown how to set up and pack away your camper, you are shown every little nook and cranny and how everything opens, closes, clips or zips together, you are handed a bunch of keys and instruction manuals (which yes, we did refer back to this the first few times!) and you leave the showroom totally overwhelmed with all your new information!